 - abscess in the brain

-- vertigo (dizziness)
+- dizziness or vertigo

 - ongoing ear drainage

-- spread of cyst into the brain
+- the spread of the cyst into your brain

-How Is a Mastoidectomy Performed?
+Is a Mastoidectomy Performed?

-A mastoidectomy is usually performed under general anesthesia.
-This ensures the patient is asleep and unable to feel pain.
+This ensures that you’re asleep and unable to feel pain.
 For a simple

-- use a microscope and a small drill to open the mastoid bone
+- use a microscope and a small drill to

-- use suction irrigation to keep the surgical area free of bone dust
+- use suction irrigation to keep the surgical area

 - remove the infected air cells